autogluon/autogluon/docs/tutorials/image_classification/hpo.md

 Similarly, we can manually specify the optimizer candidates.
 We can construct another search space to identify which optimizer works best for our task, and also identify the best hyperparameter configurations for this optimizer.
-Additionally, we can customize the optimizer-specific hyperparameters search spaces, such as learning rate and weight decay using :class:`autogluon.space.Real`.
+Additionally, we can customize the optimizer-specific hyperparameters search spaces, such as learning rate and weight decay using :class:`autogluon.core.space.Real`.

 ```{.python .input}